bradsaucier/oparch-directive/README.md

 The client, The Gaming Room, required a strategic plan to expand their existing Android game, "Draw It or Lose It," into a web-based, multi-platform application.
 The primary objective was to maximize market reach and user engagement by making the game accessible across various devices and operating systems without compromising performance or security.

 ---

+### Academic Integrity and Citation Policy

+All work in this repository is my own, completed in accordance with the Southern New Hampshire University Academic Integrity Policy.
+All external sources, standards, and tools that informed the design are cited in the main PDF document and listed in `REFERENCES.md`.

+---

+### License and Reuse

+This project is licensed under the MIT License.
+See the `LICENSE` file for full details.
+You are free to use, share, and adapt the content as long as you provide attribution.